 Freshworks has a number of key ITSM features:

-Cloud-based service desk management with IT asset management and change management capabilities that track IT resources across the organization
+Cloud-based service desk management with IT asset management and asset management capabilities, along with change management features that track IT infrastructure and resources across the organization.

 Limitations